 Adult – R35 | Child – R35

 Located in the same place as the Scratch Patch, Cave Golf is yet another activity you can indulge in while in Cape Town.
-It is a quick and enjoyable 18-holes of mini–Cave golf for all ages alike.
-The cave is man-made and is located indoors providing for an all weather experience.
+It is a quick and enjoyable 18-hole of mini–cave golf for all ages alike.
+The cave is man-made and is located indoors providing for an all-weather experience.
 You do not have to be an experienced golfer to participate in the activity.

 12. Stand Up Paddle Boarding